mobarak93/SecureSense/README.md

 #  SecureSense
-> Healthcare IoT Security Intelligence Agent
+>SecureSense is a **Healthcare IoT Security Intelligence Agent** built for the Kaggle
+5-Day AI Agents Capstone (Agents for Good).

+It combines **real ML intrusion detection**
+(XGBoost, 99.44% accuracy) with **5 specialized
+ADK 2.0 agents** that detect threats, audit compliance, investigate incidents, and score patient safety risk — all through a custom
+**9-tool FastMCP server**.

+Built using **Antigravity 2.0** vibe coding

 ##  Problem

 Healthcare IoT devices are life-critical but constantly targeted by cyberattacks.
-Traditional security tools lack clinical context — treating a pacemaker (98/100 criticality) the same as a smart thermostat (20/100 criticality).
+Traditional security tools lack clinical context, treating a pacemaker (98/100 criticality) the same as a smart thermostat (20/100 criticality).
 Isolating a device blindly to stop an attack can cause fatal patient hazards.

 Critical clinical assets monitored:
 - Pacemaker Controller (98/100 criticality, Patient Multiplier: 1.0)